-The module emits a "clicking" sound during lighting attempts (initially, or as the result of flame failure due to wind, or fuel run-out).
-This provides a way to monitor your vaporizer from the outside, without having to open the cabinet.
-If the flame goes out, the clicking sound will indicate that the igniter attempts to re-light the burner.
+The module emits a "beep" signal during lighting and in case of flame failure (wind, or fuel run-out).
+This provides a way to monitor your vaporizer from a remote location.
+If the flame goes out, the sound will indicate that the igniter attempts to re-light the burner.

-If the vaporizer is turned off completely, the clicking sound will also remind the operator to turn the power to the module off.
+If the vaporizer is turned off completely, the sound will also remind the operator to turn the power to the module off.